When Elvis Presley Met Richard Nixon, and Ratted Out the Beatles

-On Dec.
-21, 1970, Elvis Presley showed up unannounced at the entrance gate of the White House and dropped off a handwritten request to meet President Richard Nixon.
+Elvis Presley showed up unannounced at the entrance gate of the White House on Dec.
+21, 1970, dropping off a handwritten request to meet President Richard Nixon.
 Presley would use the encounter with Nixon to smear the Beatles as "a real force for anti-American spirit."

 But there was a catch.
 "I can and will do more good if I were made a Federal Agent at Large, and I will help out by doing it my way through communications with people of all ages," he continued.
 "First and foremost, I am an entertainer, but all I need is the Federal credentials."

 What Presley sought was a badge from the Bureau of Narcotics and Dangerous Drugs, predecessor to today's Drug Enforcement Agency.
 "The narc badge represented some kind of ultimate power to him," wife Priscilla Presley recalled in her memoir, Elvis and Me.
 "With the federal narcotics badge, he [believed he] could legally enter any country both wearing guns and carrying any drugs he wished."

 White House counsel Egil "Bud" Krogh, a Presley fan later convicted as one of the Watergate conspirators, arranged the meeting with the President.
 Krogh wrote a memo that detailed what Presley told Nixon about the Beatles.
 "Presley indicated that he thought the Beatles had been a real force for anti-American spirit.
 He said that the Beatles came to this country, made their money and then returned to England where they promoted an anti-American theme.
 The President nodded in agreement."